Policy last updated

 Schools are expected to use existing documentation for these purposes – there will generally be no need to request new documentation from inclusion or disability support services.

-Where a profile meeting is scheduled prior to the student commencing at their new school, evidence of adjustments provided in another setting will be requested by the facilitator service to support the profile process.
+Documentation showing adjustments provided in another setting may be requested by the facilitator service to support the profile process.
 Provision of such documents must be made in accordance with the department’s Enrolment policy.
 This may include:

-• documents containing information related to the student’s learning and development, such as the transition learning and development statementExternal Link for students transitioning from early childhood to school or an early ABLES learning report for the student in their new learning context.
+- documents containing information related to the student’s learning and development, such as the transition learning and development for students transitioning from early childhood to school or an early ABLES learning report for the student in their new learning context.
 This evidence may be provided ahead of or during the meeting.

 Establishing a new student support group and developing an individual education plan

-Where a SSG does not exist for a participating student (for example, a new enrolment), the school is required to establish one.
+Where an SSG does not exist for a student (for example, a new enrolment), the school is required to establish one to be able to complete the profile .
 Refer to: Student Support Groups policy.

 A school will need to work with the SSG to develop an IEP.
 Refer to: Individual Education Plans (IEPs) policy.